Submarine 707: Plot

-Six months later, Captain Hayami is given command of the salvaged and rebuilt 707, and takes a crew of old comrades and brand new cadets to sea to fight Admiral Red once more.
+Six months later, Captain Hayami is given command of a completely new 707, and takes on a crew of old comrades and brand new cadets to battle Admiral Red once more.
+As the inevitable showdown draws ever closer, it becomes a personal battle between Admiral Red with his superior technology and USR's submarine fleet and Captain Hayami with his incredible submariner skills and loyal crew.